 The Yak OKB then went on to work on a heavy-lift helicopter, the Yak-24, with four prototypes built -- two flying machines and two for static test -- the first flight prototype performing its initial free flight on 3 July 1952.
 It was, at the time, the world's biggest helicopter, and in fact the Yak-24 set several world load-altitude records in 1955.
 It was a tandem-rotor machine with a boxy fuselage, its configuration suggesting an earlier attempt at a US Boeing Vertol CH-47 Chinook, using piston instead of turboshaft propulsion.

-The Yak-24 was of mixed construction, with a steel tube frame partly covered by aircraft aluminum alloy sheet and partly by fabric.
+The Yak-24 was of mixed construction, with a steel tube frame partly covered by aircraft aluminum alloy sheet, partly by fabric.
 It was powered by twin Shvetsov ASh-82V 14-cylinder two-row air-cooled radial engines, each providing 1,065 kW (1,430 HP) continuous power.
 In development, it could carry 30 troops on tip-up seats along the sides of the fuselage; or 18 stretchers plus medical attendants; or up to two tonnes (4,400 pounds) of cargo.
 There was a rear door with a ramp for driving in light vehicles and such.
-A TKB-481 12.7 millimeter machine gun could be installed on a flexible mount in the nose for defensive armament.
+A TKB-481 12.7-millimeter machine gun could be installed on a flexible mount in the nose as defensive armament.

 Development did not go smoothly, extreme levels of vibration being a particular problem.
 However, the Yak-24 was finally approved for production, with initial service deliveries in 1956.
 The prototypes and early production had vee-configuration tailfins; this was later changed to a tailplane with strong dihedral and tailfins mounted on each tip.
 There was a little rudder tacked on to the tail end of the helicopter to help keep it flying straight.